 Rightaway, I recognized at least a couple of backyard invaders: dandelion and lamb's quarters.

-In my yard that’s still rather untended since we burst into spring, I have more than a few of both.
-And I’ve cooked with dandelions before– I enjoy their pleasant bitterness especially in soups, like this one.
+In my yard that's still rather untended since we burst into spring, I have more than a few of both.
+And I've cooked with dandelions before-- I enjoy their pleasant bitterness especially in a delicious dandelion soup.

 So the first chance I had, I went into the backyard and pulled out handfuls of young dandelion leaves.
 Young, because I have found through past experience that the larger, more mature leaves tend to be rather bitter.
 I also found some greens from garlic cloves I had planted years ago and forgotten all about.
 And some sage, one of my favorite herbs and one that springs back each year effortlessly, unlike more temperamental herbs (I've never been able to get a rosemary plant to survive a winter, even with assurances from the nursery, and as a result I've gone through about half a dozen rosemary plants over the last decade.
 But that's another story).